-The legal framework for not-for-profit, non-governmental organisations ("NPOs") in South Africa consists of four primary tiers.
+The legal framework for not-for-profit, non-governmental organizations ("NGOs") in South Africa consists of four primary tiers.

-The first tier (establishment) allows for the establishment under statutory and common law of the following three forms of not-for-profit organisations:
+The first tier (establishment) allows for the establishment under statutory and common law of the following three forms of not-for-profit organizations:

 Voluntary associations, established under common law;